Current Suspected Overdose Deaths in Delaware for 2022: Get Help Now!

-In 2005, the Delaware Behavioral Risk Factor Survey (BRFS) included questions on sexual assault, providing the first survey data on sexual assault prevalence among women age 18 and older in Delaware.
+In 2005, the Delaware Behavioral Risk Factor Survey (BRFS) included questions on sexual assault, providing the first survey data on prevalence of nonconsensual sex among women age 18 and older in Delaware.
 The BRFS is a random-sample telephone interview survey; all respondents are anonymous.
-The sexual assault data are based on interviews with 2,125 adult Delaware women.
+The sexual assault data are based on interviews with 2,143 adult Delaware women.

 The 2005 BRFS asked: "In the past 12 months, has anyone had sex with you after you said or showed that you didn't want to or without your consent?"
 Among adult Delaware women, 0.6% — or an estimated 1,600 women — reported having sex without their consent in the past year.
-This is more than four times the number of women reporting forcible rape to the police.
+This is almost four times the number of women reporting forcible rape.

 As might be expected, the prevalence of sex without consent was highest among young adult women.
 Among 18 to 24-year-old women, 3.4% reported having sex in the past year without their consent.

-[Source of adult data: Delaware Health and Social Services, Division of Public Health, Behavioral Risk Factor Surveillance System (BRFSS), 2005.]
+[Source: Delaware Health and Social Services, Division of Public Health, Behavioral Risk Factor Survey (BRFS), 2005.]

 Delaware’s Department of Education, in cooperation with CDC, conducts the Youth Risk Behavior Survey on alternate years among a random sample of public high school students.
 The YRBS asks, "Have you ever been forced to have sexual intercourse when you did not want to?"
 The responses for recent years show a decrease in the prevalence of sexual intercourse without consent: